Sorry, you need to enable JavaScript to visit this website.

 All prices quoted by DCP are always in Euros and exclusive of VAT, as well as exclusive of any other possible government taxes or duties.

-The Client acknowledges and accepts that DCP may at all times call upon one or more third parties, such as, among others, experts and (foreign) correspondents, in the performance of its assignments, and that the costs associated with engaging such persons will be charged to the Client.
+The Customer acknowledges and agrees that DCP is allowed at all times, in the performance of its tasks, to engage one or more third parties, such as, amongst others, experts and (foreign) correspondents and that the costs related to the engaging of such persons will be charged to the Customer.

-All invoices issued by DCP are always payable at the registered office of DCP within 30 calendar days after invoice date.
-Disputes will only be considered if formulated by registered letter within 14 calendar days after invoice date.
+5. All DCP’s invoices are payable at the registered office of DCP within 30 calendar days from the invoice date.
+Any complaint regarding the invoice will only be considered if received by registered mail within 14 calendar days from the invoice date.

 A default interest of 1% per started month will be charged on the invoice amount without prior notice if the invoice is not paid within 30 calendar days after the invoice date.
 In case of non-payment of the invoice within the stipulated period, all non-due invoices shall also become due and payable and DCP reserves the right to stop all work for the Client or any interested third party without prior notice.
 Any damages resulting from this shall be fully and completely borne by the Client or any interested third party.
 The Client also expressly acknowledges that, in case of non-payment of the invoice within the stipulated period, he owes, ipso jure and without prior notice of default, a fixed compensation in the amount of 10% of the invoice amount, with a minimum of EUR 250, without prejudice to DCP's right to claim compensation for all costs actually incurred (including all reasonable costs related to the collection of the unpaid invoices).

-The total cumulative liability of DCP, for whatever reason, regardless of the number of times this occurs and regardless of the damage actually suffered by the Client, will be limited to the amount paid by DCP's insurer in such case.
-If and to the extent that DCP does not receive a payment under any insurance policy for such damage, and only in the case of intentional misconduct, gross error or gross negligence on the part of DCP, the total cumulative liability of DCP shall be limited to the amount already received by DCP for the assignment(s) in question, with a maximum of EUR 100,000.
-All other liability for direct, indirect, financial, commercial, circumstantial, consequential or any other damage directly or indirectly caused by any act or omission, excluding fraud, of DCP is hereby expressly excluded.
+6. DCP’s total cumulative liability on any basis whatsoever, irrespective of how often it happens and regardless of the damage actually suffered by the Customer shall be limited to, where applicable, the amount paid out by the insurance company of DCP.
+If and insofar as DCP does not receive compensation of that damage under any insurance, and only in case of willful misconduct, serious fault or gross negligence by DCP, the total cumulative liability of DCP shall be limited to the amount that DCP has already received for the task(s) concerned, subject to a maximum of EUR 100,000.
+Any and all other liability for direct, indirect, financial, commercial, incidental or consequential damages or any other damages directly or indirectly resulting from acts or omissions, excluding fraud, by DCP is hereby explicitly excluded.

-Any extra-contractual liability related to the formation, execution and termination of DCP's assignments is hereby excluded, to the fullest extent possible under the law (including gross negligence), and this with respect to both DCP and its direct or indirect auxiliaries.
+Any non-contractual liability relating to the formation, performance and termination of the DCP Tasks is hereby excluded, to the fullest extent legally possible (including gross negligence), and this with respect to both DCP and its direct or indirect auxiliary persons.

-DCP is not liable for any shortcomings and/or errors of third parties, and/or loss or damage arising therefrom and/or related thereto.
+DCP shall not be liable for nor for any shortcomings and/or errors made by third parties and/or any loss or damage resulting therefrom and/or related thereto.

-The Client may not bring a claim, regardless of its nature, basis or modalities, if the loss or damage was not promptly reported to DCP in writing after it was discovered or reasonably should have been discovered by the Client, and in any event, any claim of the Client shall lapse after the expiration of 6 months from the day on which the cause of the loss or damage occurred.
+The customer shall not be able to file a claim, regardless of its nature, basis or modalities, if the loss or damage is not reported to DCP in writing immediately after it has been discovered or should reasonably have been discovered by the Customer and all claims shall in any event lapse after 6 months as from the day on which the cause of the loss or damage has occurred.

-- Any disputes or controversies between the Client and DCP shall be submitted exclusively to the competent courts of Ghent.
-The legal relations between DCP and the Client, including, inter alia, these General Terms and Conditions, are exclusively governed by and must be interpreted in accordance with Belgian law.
+10. Any and all disputes or conflicts between the Customer and DCP shall exclusively be submitted to the competent courts of Ghent (Belgium).
+The legal relationships between DCP and the Customer, including, amongst others, the present Terms and Conditions, shall exclusively be governed by and construed in accordance with Belgian law.